News

 The Opportunity-Residence-Act must be applied for at the responsible foreigners authority (»Ausländerbehörde«).
 We recommend submitting a written application.

-Who can apply for the Opportunity-Residence-Act?
+Who can get the Opportunity-Residence-Act?

 First, the person must be tolerated (the Person must have a Duldung) at the time of application.
 The person must have lived in Germany without interruption for five years after 31.10.2017 with a Duldung, Aufenthaltsgestattung or residence permit (Aufenthaltserlaubnis).
 Periods with a »Duldung light« are also counted towards these five years.
 In addition, a commitment to the free democratic basic order is required.
 More detailed information on these requirements can be found in our advice notes (in German).

 It is not necessary to have a job, a passport and a proven identity or citizenship and language skills.
-On the contrary, the Opportunity-Residence-Act is intended precisely to give people who have not been able to fulfill these requirements up to now the opportunity to fulfill them during the 18-month period of the Opportunity-Residence-Act.

 Who is excluded from the Opportunity-Residence-Act, even if the person meets the requirements?